 And to hell with the added “features”; I’ll never use them, and they take up valuable space on my devices that the manufacturers are only too happy to cheerfully tell me.

-Meanwhile, none of the features I actually use are in the same place, nor do they look or function the same way.
+Meanwhile, after an update, none of the features I actually use are in the same place, nor do they look or function the same way.
 I’m stuck having to get used to everything all over again.
 And I have a news flash to all the techie developers out there: I might be a Riot Nrrrd and all that, but having to learn my way around a new interface every few months (or even every year) is not on my Bucket List, nor is it my life purpose.
 I’d rather spend my time doing other things, TYVM.

 It’s almost like the developers of today release beta-test-quality software, masquerading as a finished product, to the masses, hoping they won’t notice.
 The new “features” come across as mere window dressing, a flimsy excuse for us to download it.